williamnguyen-activecyber/okta.github.io/_source/_posts/2017-09-08-nosql-options-for-java-developers.md

 Please check back in a few weeks!
 I'll post the answers to these questions from the experts I interviewed.
 I'll also update this post to point to it when I do.
 If you're an expert on NoSQL databases, let me know!
 I'd be happy to include your answers in the interview.
 Just send me a message to [@mraible on Twitter](https://twitter.com/mraible) or matt.raible@okta.com.

+**Update:** [Part II has been published](/blog/2017/10/10/nosql-options-for-java-developers-part-ii).
+Many thanks to Justin McCarthy, Rafal Glowinski, Vlad Mihalcea, and Laurent Doguin for answering these questions!

 ## Research & Notes

 ITBusinessEdge has a [slideshow about the top five NoSQL databases](http://www.itbusinessedge.com/slideshows/top-five-nosql-databases-and-when-to-use-them.html).
 However, there's no date on the article, and it says Redis Labs made the selection.
 The slideshow lists MongoDB, Cassandra, Redis, Cassandra, CouchDB, and HBase.